32 High School Recommendation Letter Samples

 The information of the recommender

 Firstly, personal information is written, stating the name and title, home or school address, and contact information (phone number, email, and mail address).
-The date of drafting the Recommendation Letter is also written.
+The date of drafting the letter is also written.

 Name and title

-Secondly, the name and the title of the person, who will be receiving the letter of recommendation, should be mentioned.
+Secondly, the name and title of the person, who will be receiving the letter, should be mentioned.

 Name of college or company

-Afterward, the name of the college or company that the student is applying for is stated and their address, including the city, state, and zip code.
+Afterward, the name of the college or company that the student is applying for is stated, along with their address, including the city, state, and zip code.

 Section 2: Body

-This is the most crucial part of the letter of recommendation.
+This is the most crucial part of the letter.
 It should be written to convince the organization to accept the applicant as a student or an employee.

 The title and description of the job position/admission program